shosanna/jocellyn.cz/source/2014-05-01-what-is-api.html.markdown

 As you can see, we will not render any html template in our API controller, just json.
-It will not invoke the default view as in the first case, because when we typed `render` we explicitely said to render whatever format is then specified and prevented the default.
+It will not invoke the default view as in the first case, because when we typed `render` we explicitly said to render whatever format is then specified and prevented the default.
 Next, we pulled out all our `geo_points` to show them on the map, then we rendered them via json.
 This means that every object will be serialized